Bilateral relations Switzerland–Republic of Moldova

 Economic cooperation

-In June 2023, the EFTA states concluded a free trade agreement with the Republic of Moldova, which will boost economic and trade relations between the four EFTA countries and Moldova, for example by increasing market access and strengthening the legal framework for businesses.
+On 1 April 2025 the free trade agreement between the EFTA states and the Republic of Moldova entered into force.
+The agreement will boost economic and trade relations between the four EFTA countries and Moldova, for example by increasing market access and strengthening the legal framework for businesses.

 Switzerland Global Enterprise (SGE)